-Attacks such as the one at Oldsmar highlight the need for water facilities to continue honing their ability to defend themselves against digital attacks.
-Towards that aim, they can use WaterISAC’s guidelines for water and wastewater utilities.
+Ongoing attacks on our precious utilities highlight the need for water facilities to continue honing their ability to defend themselves against digital attacks.
+To that end, they can use WaterISAC's water and wastewater utilities guidelines.

 The security fundamentals covered in those guidelines include the following: